All dogs are vulnerable to parasites. Learning about the risks of parasites can help you protect your dog, yourself, and

 01 of 05

 The flea is a hard-bodied, wingless insect that is as small as the tip of a pencil.
-Its strong legs are designed to jump great distances and its narrow body is perfect for navigating through the hair coats of mammals.
-The flea's mouthparts are used to suck the blood of its host (often a dog or cat).
-Fleas can cause a variety of problems for your dog, including Flea Allergic Dermatitis, anemia, and tapeworm infection.
-A serious flea infestation can be difficult to deal with.
-The best option is to keep your dog on flea prevention all year long.
+The flea's strong legs are designed to jump great distances.
+Its narrow body is perfect for navigating through the hair coats of mammals.
+The flea's mouthparts are used to suck the blood of its host, often a dog or cat.

 02 of 05